Boca Juniors in international football: Copa Mercosur

 The Copa Mercosur was a football competition played from 1998 to 2001 by the traditional top clubs from Brazil, Argentina, Uruguay, Paraguay, and Chile.
 The competition was created by CONMEBOL to generate TV money to the participating teams, but it went beyond and ended up, together with the Copa Merconorte, as natural replacement to the CONMEBOL Cup.
 These two, Copa Merconorte and Copa Mercosur, were replaced in 2002 by the Copa Sudamericana.
 Boca played in all the editions and never advanced from the quarterfinal stage.

 Copa Sudamericana

 The Copa Sudamericana is an annual international club football competition organized by CONMEBOL since 2002, replacing the separate competitions Copa Merconorte and Copa Mercosur (that had replaced Copa CONMEBOL) by a single competition, so the Sudamericana is considered a merger of this three defunct tournaments.
 Since its introduction, the competition has been a pure elimination tournament with the number of rounds and teams varying from year to year.
-Boca Juniors was invited to the tournament between the editions 2002 to 2009 and with two titles, in 2004 and 2005, Boca is one of the most successful clubs in the cup's history, with Independiente and Athletico Paranaense.
+Boca Juniors was invited to the tournament between the editions 2002 to 2009 and with two titles, in 2004 and 2005, Boca is one of the most successful clubs in the cup's history, with Independiente and Athletico Paranaense, Independiente del Valle and LDU Quito.
 The club is the only one to win two consecutive editions.